Diana & Marvin

-Diana & Marvin is a duets album by American soul musicians Diana Ross and Marvin Gaye, released October 26, 1973 on Motown.
+Diana & Marvin is a duets album by American soul musicians Diana Ross and Marvin Gaye, released October 26, 1973, on Motown.
 Recording sessions for the album took place between 1971 and 1973 at Motown Recording Studios in Hollywood, California.
 Gaye and Ross were widely recognized at the time as two of the top pop music performers.

-Diana & Marvin became a multi-chart success that sold over a million copies worldwide.
+Diana & Marvin became a critical and commercial success that sold over a million copies worldwide.
 The album was remastered and re-released on compact disc with four bonus tracks on February 6, 2001.

-History

-Recordings
+Background

 Initial plans to make the Ross/Gaye duet album began as early as 1970, but due to Gaye being in a personal lull following the death of Tammi Terrell, Motown failed to bring the two together and instead focused on Ross' emerging solo career, which didn't take off until the release of her cover of Gaye and Terrell's "Ain't No Mountain High Enough", which became an international hit; however, during that time, Gaye had made a promise that he would never again record a duet with a female performer because he felt they were cursed by him recording with them (Mary Wells abruptly left Motown following the end of the Together album and her career failed to recover, Kim Weston also abruptly left the label following the end of their Take Two sessions and Terrell's complications with a brain tumor, which later resulted in her death, made duets between her and Gaye difficult).

 In mid-1971, Gaye returned to the charts with the What's Going On album, released on May 21, 1971, which redefined his career and direction.
 Due to this, Gordy again approached him on doing a duet album with Ross.
 Though Gaye had insisted he wouldn't record any more duet albums, he later wrote that he felt the move to do a duet album with Ross would increase his popularity with Ross' wider audience.